tuur29/html2vr/README.md

+> This library was never finished because of API limitations and has been archived.

 # HTML2VR

 html2vr is a native JS library that allows a webdeveloper to easily add a user interface in VR to an existing html page.
 Think of it as a library like a photo lightbox or a CSS framework.